frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/other-things-to-do.md

 #### Show the post excerpt on the listing pages

 At the moment the listing pages just show the title of the post as a clickable link.
-Why not show the excerpt below the post title and style it to suit the rest of the site.
+Why not show the excerpt below each post title and style it to suit the rest of the site.
 How about adding a 'Read more...' link after each excerpt.

 {% hint style="info" %}
+**HINT**
-**HINT** The excerpt can be retrieved from the state in the same way that the post content is.
+The excerpt can be retrieved from the state in the same way that the post content is.
 It is available at _`{post}`_`.excerpt.rendered`.
 {% endhint %}

 #### Display the destination CPT listing differently from the standard posts